mrkarezina/awesome-search/README.md

 ### Resource lists

-When inserting a new resource, maintain a set of unique awesome lists and languages to implement faceted search.
+When inserting a new resource, a list of unique awesome lists and languages is maintained to implement the UI for faceted search.

 ```
 SADD 'languages' {language}